-In light of the lockdown non-events of 2020, it’s easy to see why book trailers and cinematic author videos are the new book launch.
-Since nobody knows how long the stay-at-home orders and social distancing will last and when we will be able to gather again for book readings by authors touring new works, the traditional book launch events need to be tweaked a little bit and spiced up with some tech.
-Book trailers have been steadily gaining popularity over the last decade–nowadays they’re a must for authors releasing new works or for those who want to give a marketing boost to their older stuff.
+In light of the non-events of 2020-2021, it’s easy to see why book trailers and cinematic author videos are the new book launch.
+And with the ushering in of web3, and more and more artists preferring to stay remote, traditional book launch events need to be tweaked a little bit and spiced up with some tech.
+Book trailers have been insanely popular and effective over the last decade–nowadays they’re a must for authors releasing new works or for those who want to give a marketing boost to their older stuff.

 We’re not saying book trailers and author videos should replace a book launch entirely, we’re just saying they’re the NEW book launch.
 In today’s world, no book launch is complete–or effective–without some video content to push it along.
 What better way for authors to reach their audience online than with a book trailer or cinematic author video?

 Book Trailer vs Cinematic Author Video

 Ok, so we know that book trailers and author video interviews are the wave of the future book launch but what’s the difference between the two?
 Aren’t they the same thing?
 Of course not!
 The difference is in the format and presentation.

 An author video is usually an interview with the author either answering questions or describing the nature of the book to the camera.
 A book trailer is a more creative presentation of the book, the other a more straight-forward or interview-style presentation in which the author talks about their career or a new release.
 That’s not to say author video interviews can’t be cinematic and just as interesting as an exciting book trailer.
 On the contrary, an author video on YouTube should be cinematic.
 While the author may be simply talking about a new book or taking us through a career retrospective, the video should show some interesting footage that pertains to what the author is discussing.